-At the start of every new year, each of us considers goals that can improve our health and better our lives.
+At the start of each new year, we consider goals that can improve our health and better our lives.
 Yet, what many of us find is it’s quite difficult to stick true to these changes.
 In turn, we may question whether or not we can make New Year’s resolutions effective.

 What is a New Year’s Resolution?

-Research shows that different parts of the United States go about their change differently.
-While almost half are concerned with their health, you’ll find certain regions more concerned with community and improving mental well-being.
+Research shows that different parts of the United States change differently.
+While almost half are concerned with their health, specific regions care more about community and improving mental well-being.
 For example: ¹

 - In the Midwest, people are most concerned about losing weight.

-- On the West Coast, exercising more is most important.
+- On the West Coast, more exercise is most important.

-- In southern states, many believe attempt to drink less alcohol.
+- In southern states, many attempt to drink less alcohol.

 - In the Northeast, people would like to spend more time volunteering for the community.

-Each New Year’s resolution is very personalized and, therefore, your’s may differ from someone else’s.
-If you’re not sure of a New Year’s resolution you’d like to put before yourself, we recommend writing a list of changes you’d like to see in your life.
+Each New Year’s resolution is very personalized.
+Therefore, yours may differ from someone else’s.
+If you’re unsure of a New Year’s resolution, we recommend writing a list of changes you’d like to see.

 How Successful are New Year’s Resolutions?